yokai-php/batch-src/docs/README.md

 Batch can also work asynchronously.

+Batch help you to make reporting during process.

 ## How it works ?
 Batch is a library that allows you to declare and execute jobs.
 And having control over each step of the process to be able to extend the technical logic to meet business needs.